 Gilroy Gardens is more than just a botanical garden, though surely it is that.
 There are a score of different rides which puts it squarely in the realm of “theme parks”.
 And it is unique among all of California’s amusement parks by reason of the horticultural emphasis.

-This Photo of the Week is a great shot of the waterfalls at the Gardens.
-In addition to watching the falls from the outside, there is a walkway that allows you to walk behind the falls and enjoy them from that perspective.
+This is a great shot of the waterfalls at the Gardens.
+Besides watching the falls from the outside, there is a walkway that allows you to walk behind the falls and enjoy them from that perspective.
 A nice reprieve from the heat on a summer day.

 The Gardens began life as the brainchild of Michael Bonfante and started its life as a plant nursery, then as a recreational facility for his company’s employees and finally as an amusement park in 2001 under the name of “Bonfante Gardens”.
 It was re-named “Gilroy Gardens” in 2007.